the-turing-game/the-source-and-comments/README.md

 ## The Turing Game
 It is hard to believe that this text had been written by a person with training in mathematics...
-First of all, it is more or less clear that the players A and B who are rigidly defined as 'man' (A) and 'woman' (B) are in the beginning of the game assigned symbolic names X and Y, but, instead of clearly saying it in the very beginning we are left with the only option to guess it from the format of the question given in quotes.
+First of all, it is more or less clear that the players A and B who are rigidly classified as 'man' (A) and 'woman' (B) are in the beginning of the game assigned symbolic names X and Y, but, instead of clearly saying it in the very beginning we are left with the only option to guess it from the format of the question given in quotes.